OpenDSA/OpenDSA/RST/source/InsertionSort.rst

 In particular, the inner ``for`` loop is executed once for each key greater than the key of record :math:`i` that appears in array positions 0 through :math:`i-1`.
-For example, in the slideshows above the value 14 is preceded by five values greater than it.
+For example, in the slideshows above the value 14 is initially preceded by six values greater than it.
 Each such occurrence is called an :dfn:`inversion`.
 The number of inversions (i.e., the number of values greater than a given value that occur prior to it in the array) will determine the number of comparisons and swaps that must take place.
-So long as all swaps are to adjacent elements, 14 will have to swap at least five times to get to the right position.
+So long as all swaps are to adjacent elements, 14 will have to swap at least six times to get to the right position.

 To calculate the average cost, We want to determine what the average number of inversions will be for the record in position :math:`i`.